-- 205.1 Physician (or LPHA) shall: - Review personal, medical, and substance use history. - Evaluate each consumer and diagnose using DSM-5. - Document basis for diagnosis within seven (7) days of admission via face-toface session with the counselor and consumer. - Exceptions: Withdrawal Management and OTP/NTP must be documented on day 1. - 205.2 The Medical Director or LPHA shall evaluate each consumer's assessment and intake information if completed by a counselor through a face-to-face review or telehealth with the counselor and consumer to establish whether the consumer meets medical necessity criteria or not.
-A telephone interview is not acceptable for establishing medical necessity. - 205.3 The Medical Director or LPHA shall document, in narrative format, separately from the treatment plan, the basis for the diagnosis in the consumer's record within seven (7) calendar days of each consumer's admission to treatment date.
+- 205.1 Physician (or LPHA) shall: - Review personal, medical, and substance use history. - Evaluate each consumer and diagnose using DSM-5. - Document basis for diagnosis within seven (7) days of admission via face-toface session with the counselor and consumer. - Exceptions: Withdrawal Management and OTP/NTP must be documented on day 1.

+- 205.2 The Medical Director or LPHA shall evaluate each consumer's assessment and intake information if completed by a counselor through a face-to-face review or telehealth with the counselor and consumer to establish whether the consumer meets medical necessity criteria or not.
+A telephone interview is not acceptable for establishing medical necessity. - The Medical Director or LPHA shall document, in narrative format, separately the basis for the diagnosis in the consumer's record within three (3) calendar days of each consumer's assessment date for outpatient, and seven (7) days of admission for residential.